EyupExpert/EyupExpert/README.md

 - 👋 Hi, I’m @EyupExpert
-- 👀 I’m interested in FrontEnd developement
+- 👀 I’m interested in FrontEnd developement.
-- 🌱 I’m currently learning html, css, javascript
+- 🌱 I’m currently learning html, css and javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email:eyupexpert@gmail.com